 Recently, I was shopping for a new pair of shoes and was hit with this ad:

-It’s a clean looking ad and piqued my interest enough that I clicked on it, hoping to see this in more colors.
+It’s a clean looking ad and piqued my interest enough that I clicked on it, hoping to see this style in more colors.
 Instead, I landed on their homepage:

-I’ll admit to being frustrated, and I didn’t even bother searching for the that got me to click on their ad in the first place.
+I’ll admit to being frustrated, and I didn’t even bother searching for the style that got me to click on their ad in the first place.
 So I left without thinking twice.

 Unfortunately, this is a common occurrence among many online advertisers.
 Something as simple as connecting your retargeting ads to a dedicated landing page can have an enormous impact on the number of conversions you see, and more importantly, sales.

 Retargeting is also a highly cost-effective method since you are ensuring your marketing budget is going towards people who have previously engaged with your site.
-Compared to typical display banner ads, you can users in the early stages of the buying cycle.
+Compared to typical display banner ads, you can target users in the early stages of the buying cycle.

 You can take your retargeting efforts a step further by using it as a way to get a person who has recently converted and offer an upsell.
 Remember, since they purchased from you once, they are more likely to buy from you again since they already like what you are offering.